erasmolpa/profile/README.md

 - **Location:** On-site, Hands-On
 - **Responsibilities:**

 	- At Atlantic Consultores, I worked on development and design projects for websites using HTML, JavaScript, and PHP.
-I participated in projects for various clients, including a Rent Car website, Hotel booking engine, and a lawyer's office website.
+I participated in projects for various clients, including a Rent Car website, a Hotel booking engine, and a lawyer's office website.

 - **Technologies:**